INFORMATION FOR APPLICANTS

 Students applying to Advocacy & Policy must submit results from the GRE exam.
 Our GRE code is 5244.
 As MAET embraces an holistic approach to application review, there is no minimum score for admission to the program and we do not keep a record of average student scores.

 Official TOEFL / IELTS Scores

 All applicants are required to demonstrate a level of proficiency in the English language sufficient to meet the admissions requirements of the Graduate School of Arts & Sciences.
 Proficiency can be demonstrated by:

 - the receipt of a bachelor’s or advanced degree from an accredited institution of higher education in the United States or from a university where English is the language of instruction for the entire institution;

 - submission of an official Test of English as a Foreign Language (TOEFL) score report with a minimum score of approximately 600 (paper-based test) or approximately 100 (internet test); or

 - submission of an official International English Language Testing System (IELTS) – Academic Module score report with a minimum score of 7.0.

 The TOEFL and IELTS must be received directly from the appropriate testing organization.
 Photocopied/faxed documents will not fulfill this requirement.

-Students applying to the Learning and Teaching Concentration are required to submit results from the PRAXIS Core Academic Skills for Educators (Combined Test: Reading, Writing and Math), and the PRAXIS Content Knowledge Exam within the certification area sought.
+Students applying to Learning & Teaching are required to submit results from the PRAXIS Core Academic Skills for Educators (Combined Test: Reading, Writing and Math) and the PRAXIS Content Knowledge Exam within the certification area sought.
 For admission to Learning & Teaching, students must earn at least the minimum score required for licensure by the Office of State Superintendent of Education (OSSE) in Washington, DC.

 A $90.00 non-refundable fee is payable by credit card at the time of application submission.